nikbearbrown/notebook-lm-for-education-a-practitioners-guide/chapters/14-honest-capability-assessment.md

 ---

-## The strongest available evidence
+## The Strongest Available Evidence

 In 2025, researcher Ammar Mohamed published a mixed-methods study at Gulf University in Bahrain.
 Five undergraduate communication and media courses.
 102 students.
 Reported findings: improvements in engagement, comprehension, and analytical rigor in written submissions when students used NotebookLM in the course design.